-Businesses frequently find themselves in need of a cash injection, whether to buy new stock, refurbish premises, for cash flow or to invest in ambitious growth plans.
-But, today, there is more to business finance than the old-fashioned bank loan.
+Businesses frequently find themselves in need of a cash injection, whether it’s to buy new stock, refurbish premises, to manage cash flow or to invest in ambitious growth plans.
+Today, there’s more to business finance than just the old-fashioned bank loan.

 How short-term, unsecured funding works

-Short-term, unsecured lending, offered by Boost Capital is designed to strip away a lot of the complication of conventional business funding.
-Unlike traditional business loans, which often require a company to put up property or other valuable items as security, this type of arrangement does not require the borrower to have assets.
-Instead, these loans are:
+Short-term, unsecured lending offered by Boost Capital is designed to strip away a lot of the complication of conventional business funding.
+Unlike traditional business loans, which often require you to put up property or other valuable items as security, this type of arrangement doesn’t require you to have assets.

 - Repaid over months, not years